Miranda Rights in DUI Cases

 Your right to remain silent may be the greatest tool you have to fight criminal allegations.
 The United States Supreme Court has ruled in Miranda v.
 Arizona that once you’ve been arrested, you have an absolute right not to answer police questions.
 You also have the right to demand that the police stop questioning you before you speak to a lawyer!

-There are only a few questions which a person must answer while detained (that period of time between when a police officer stops you and when you are arrested).
+There are only a few questions that a person must answer while detained (that period of time between when a police officer stops you and when you are arrested).

 These include, but are not limited to: